 Successful candidates have demonstrated success or show potential on the selection criteria of scholarship, leadership, service, and character.
 Candidates who have excellent academic records but do not excel in the areas of leadership, service, or character may not be the best candidates to endorse.

-To be eligible for the Park Scholarships, candidates must be United States citizens (permanent residents are not eligible) and be applying for fall, first-year admission into a baccalaureate program at NC State.
+To be eligible for the Park Scholarships, candidates must be United States citizens or permanent residents and be applying for fall, first-year admission into a baccalaureate program at NC State.